thecrazyscotsman/TCS-Civilization-Outremer/README.md

 **Pilgrim:** Unique Settler Unit.
 When a Town is created in Distant Lands, it converts to your Religion.
 Can move through Foreign Lands.
 Cannot be Trained.

 ### Unique Military Unit
 **Crusader:** Unique Cavalry Unit.
 Increased Combat Strength for each active Alliance.
-Has a charge to spread Religion.
+Ignores Zone of Control.

 ### Associated Wonder
 **Notre Dame:** When in a Celebration all Specialists provide +3 Culture.
 Start a Celebration immediately after constructing this Wonder.
 Must be adjacent to a River and a District.